sehranrasooljan/How-to-Install-and-Configure-OpenSSH-9.9p2-on-Ubuntu/README.md

 # How-to-Install-and-Configure-OpenSSH-9.9p2-on-Ubuntu

+---

 This guide explains how you can upgrade you existing openSSH to the 9.9p2 by building it from source.

----

-This guide explains how to remove the default OpenSSH package from Ubuntu and replace it with the latest version (9.9p2) by building it from source.

 ---